US set for deeply controversial Jerusalem embassy move - Journal du Cameroun

-The US moves its embassy in Israel to Jerusalem later Monday after months of global outcry, Palestinian anger and exuberant praise from Israelis over President Donald Trump’s decision tossing aside decades of precedent.
+The United States moves its embassy in Israel to Jerusalem on Monday after months of global outcry, Palestinian anger and exuberant praise from Israelis over President Donald Trump’s decision tossing aside decades of precedent.

-While a White House delegation and Israeli officials gather for the inauguration ceremony Monday afternoon, Palestinians are expected to protest in large numbers near the Gaza border with Israel and perhaps elsewhere.
+But with a White House delegation and Israeli officials set to gather for the inauguration ceremony Monday afternoon, clashes erupted between Palestinians and Israeli forces along the Gaza border.

-There are concerns that the Gaza protests less than 100 kilometres (60 miles) away will turn deadly if Palestinians attempt to damage or cross the fence with Israeli snipers positioned on the other side.
+Several thousand had gathered near the border, while smaller numbers of stone-throwing Palestinians were approaching the fence and seeking to damage it, with Israeli snipers positioned on the other side.

+Gaza’s health ministry said 28 Palestinians were wounded, including five journalists, while larger crowds were expected in the border area less than 100 kilometres (60 miles) from Jerusalem later in the day.

 The inauguration that follows Trump’s December 6 recognition of the disputed city as Israel’s capital also comes at a time of heightened regional tensions.